pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/using-pulsar/sections/basic-customization.md

     boundaries
   - `fontSize`: The editor font size
   - `fontFamily`: The editor font family
-  - `invisibles`: A hash of characters Atom will use to render whitespace characters.
+  - `invisibles`: A hash of characters Pulsar will use to render whitespace characters.
 Keys are whitespace character types, values are rendered characters (use value `false` to turn off individual whitespace character types)